 - MEN - If you have a tuxedo, pleated shirt, black cummerbund, standard black bow tie, studs and cuff links, you may bring them and have your ensemble director look at them to see if they are acceptable.
 If you do not have a tux or if your tux is not suitable for School of Music performances, we have arranged for the men to purchase tuxedos through a local vendor, Ambassadors Formalwear by Gilda.
 Measurements will be taken for tuxedos during the first few weeks of classes (watch for signs about time and place).
 The cost for a full tuxedo (everything mentioned above) is approximately $285 plus tax.
 If you need items a la carte, you may order as needed.
 Half of payment will be required at the time of measurement, and the balance will be due upon delivery.
 Men will also be required to wear black socks and black dress shoes with their tuxedos and should be prepared to have those by the first performance.

 PLACEMENT TESTS: You should take the music theory placement test and the secondary piano placement test before you meet with an academic advisor.
 These music placement tests are scheduled during each of the Towering Traditions sessions.

 Watch the video below for an overview of Theory Fundamentals.

 SCHOOL OF MUSIC OFFICE: When you have questions about something to do with the School of Music, someone in the SOM Office in the Wilson Music Building should be able to assist you.
 Please e-mail or drop by the SOM Office in the Wilson Music Building and speak to April at the front desk.
-For more general questions, visit Belmont Central in Freeman Hall or call 615-460-5402.
+For more general questions, visit Belmont Central or call 615-460-5402.